 Prolonged soaking can also open small cracks that may be present in the skin, allowing germs to enter.

-An Epsom salt foot soak may sound relaxing, but people with diabetes should avoid soaking the feet for long periods or in water that is too hot.
+An Epsom salt foot soak may sound relaxing, but people with diabetes should avoid soaking their feet for long periods or in water that is too hot.

 High blood sugar levels in the bloodstream can damage the nerves of the body.
-This is known as neuropathy.
+Health experts call this neuropathy.

-The most common type for people with diabetes is peripheral neuropathy, or damage to the nerves in the feet and legs and the hands and arms.
-Between one third and one half of people with diabetes have peripherpal neuropathy.
+The most common type of the condition in people with diabetes is peripheral neuropathy, or damage to the nerves in the feet and legs and the hands and arms.
+Between

 As a result, people with diabetes may lose feeling in their feet.
-The person may be unable to feel pain, heat, nor cold in their legs and feet.
+A person may be unable to feel pain, heat, or cold in their legs and feet.
 They may not notice when they have a sore on their foot or develop a blister.